metaory/nyaa-cli/README.md

 # Download the 120th episode of one piece from Erai
 nyaa-cli --name "one piece" --ep 120 --uploader "Erai"

-# Download the 120th to 130th episode of one piece
+# Download all episodes from 120 onward
 nyaa-cli --name "one piece" --from 120

-# Download the 120th to 130th episode of one piece
+# Download episodes 120 to 130
 nyaa-cli --name "one piece" --from 120 --to 130

-# Download the 120th episode of one piece in 720p quality
+# Download episodes from 120 in 720p quality
 nyaa-cli --name "one piece" --from 120 --quality "720"

-# Download the 120th episode of one piece in 720p quality and save it to ~/Downloads
-nyaa-cli --name "one piece" --from 120 --quality "720" --output "~/Downloads"
 ```

 ---